Luc4st1574/Luc4st1574/README.md

 <!--h2 without bottom border-->
 <div id="user-content-toc">
   <ul align="start">
+    <summary><h2 style="display: inline-block">👋 Hello there!
-    <summary><h2 style="display: inline-block">Hello!
-I'm a passionate software developer with a strong enthusiasm for continuous learning and exploration in the tech world.
-My interests span across various domains, with a particular focus on web development, machine learning, and systems programming.
-I'm proficient in several programming languages, including Python and Rust, and I'm always eager to dive into new technologies and frameworks.</h2></summary>
+I'm a passionate software developer 🌟 with a strong enthusiasm for continuous learning 📚 and exploration in the tech world 💻.

+🌐 My interests span across various domains, with a particular focus on:

+Web Development 🌍
+Machine Learning 🤖
+Systems Programming 🛠️
+⚙️ I'm proficient in several programming languages, including:

+Python 🐍
+Rust 🦀
+Go 🏎️
+JavaScript ✨
+I'm always excited to dive into new technologies and frameworks 🚀, eager to build innovative solutions and grow as a developer. 💡</h2></summary>
   </ul>
 </div>